aurical_hit_and_the_otosuite_hit_module_reference_m.pdf

 3.2.2

+Using the battery simulator 1.
+Select a battery simulator and insert it in the hearing instrument.
 With AURICAL HIT you receive a set of 4 color-coded battery simulators, which are used to power the hearing instrument.
 They are also used as probes for measuring the power consumption.

 Otometrics - AURICAL HIT